pydantic/pydantic-ai/docs/index.md

 deps = SupportDependencies(customer_id=123, db=DatabaseConn())
 result = support_agent.run_sync('What is my balance?', deps=deps)  # (8)!
 print(result.data)  # (10)!
+"""
+support_advice='Hello John, your current account balance, including pending transactions, is $123.45.' block_card=False risk=1
+"""

 result = support_agent.run_sync('I just lost my card!', deps=deps)
 print(result.data)
+"""
+support_advice="I'm sorry to hear that, John.
+We are temporarily blocking your card to prevent unauthorized transactions." block_card=True risk=8
+"""
 ```

 1. An [agent](agents.md) that acts as first-tier support in a bank, agents are generic in the type of dependencies they take and the type of result they return, in this case `Deps` and `SupportResult`.